elastio/contrib/elastio-ec2-launch-template-user-data-examples/README.md

 Select AWS Service and select EC2 from the Common use cases.

 Filter the policies you wish to assign to the role.
 Elastio comes with 6 policies.
-Assign all the Elastio policies to your role.
+Assign only the policies required to perform your operation to your role.
 See [Elastio Policies](https://docs.elastio.com/src/getting-started/elastio-policies.html) for more details.

 Give the role a name and click create role.